Railroad car: Passenger cars

-Another distinction is between single- and double deck train cars.
-An example of a double decker is the Amtrak superliner.
+Another distinction is between single- and double-deck train cars.
+An example of a double-decker is the Amtrak Superliner.

 A "trainset" (or "set") is a semi-permanently arranged formation of cars, rather than one created "ad hoc" out of whatever cars are available.
 These are only broken up and reshuffled 'on shed' (in the maintenance depot).
-Trains are then built of one or more of these 'sets' coupled together as needed for the capacity of that train.
+Trains are then built from one or more of these 'sets', coupled as needed to meet the train's capacity.

-Often, but not always, passenger cars in a train are linked together with enclosed, flexible gangway connections through which passengers and crewmen can walk.
+Often, but not always, passenger cars in a train are linked together with enclosed, flexible gangway connections through which passengers and crew members can walk.
 Some designs incorporate semi-permanent connections between cars and may have a full-width connection, effectively making them one long, articulated 'car'.
 In North America, passenger cars also employ tightlock couplings to keep a train together in the event of a derailment or other accident.

-Many multiple unit trains consist of cars which are semi-permanently coupled into sets: these sets may be joined together to form larger trains, but generally passengers can only move around between cars within a set.
-This "closed" arrangement keeps parties of travellers and their luggage together, and hence allows the separate sets to be easily split to go separate ways.
-Some multiple-unit trainsets are designed so that corridor connections can be easily opened between coupled sets; this generally requires driving cabs either set to the side or (as in the Dutch Koploper or the Japanese 285 series) above the passenger compartment.
+Many multiple unit trains consist of cars that are semi-permanently coupled into sets; these sets may be joined to form larger trains, but passengers can generally move only between cars within a set.
+This "closed" arrangement keeps parties of travelers and their luggage together, and hence allows the separate sets to be easily split so they can go their separate ways.
+Some multiple-unit trainsets are designed so that corridor connections can be easily opened between coupled sets; this generally requires driving cabs to be either set to the side or (as in the Dutch Koploper or the Japanese 285 series) mounted above the passenger compartment.
 These cabs or driving trailers are also useful for quickly reversing the train.